OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:2

-For the king and his officials and all the assembly in Jerusalem had decided to celebrate the Passover in the second month,
+For the king, his officials, and all the assembly in Jerusalem had resolved to observe the Passover in the second month,

 ## 2 Chronicles 30:3